 If you wish to provide home boarding for dogs, in kennels or for day care, or provide boarding for cats, you will need a licence.

-The assessment of risk and welfare standards in place in relation to the license, will determine the length of the license granted and the animal activity star rating accorded to the premises.
-You can view the Scoring matrix which determines this (see page 16).
-Dependant on the star rating of your premises, you may be granted a 1, 2 or 3 year license.
+The assessment of risk and welfare standards in place in relation to the licence, will determine the length of the licence granted and the animal activity star rating accorded to the premises.
+You can view the scoring matrix which determines this (see page 16).
+Dependant on the star rating of your premises, you may be granted a 1, 2 or 3 year licence.

 There are a number of disqualifications which are set out in Schedule 8 of the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
-Please familiarise yourself with the disqualifications as you are not permitted to hold a licence for any animal activity licensing under the Regulations if the disqualifications apply to you.
+You should familiarise yourself with the disqualifications, as you are not permitted to hold a licence for any animal activity licensing under the regulations if the disqualifications apply to you.

 How to apply

-Please complete all the following documents and submit to email@example.com along with the relevant fee to enable your application to be processed:
+Complete all the following documents and submit to email@example.com along with the relevant fee:

-For details on how we use your data, please see the Licensing Team Privacy Notice.
+For details on how we use your data, see the Licensing Team privacy notice.

-Fees will be payable in two parts: On application the “application fee” will be due and should your license be granted a “grant fee” will become payable to cover such matters as ongoing monitoring and assessment of your compliance with the license conditions and requirements, anticipated costs of enforcement, the anticipated costs of complying with the reporting obligations to the Secretary of State which the Council is permitted to charge operators.
+- If your licence is granted, a grant fee will become payable to cover such matters as ongoing monitoring and assessment of your compliance with the licence conditions and requirements, anticipated costs of enforcement, the anticipated costs of complying with the reporting obligations to the Secretary of State which the council is permitted to charge operators.

 Payment can be made by debit or credit card.
-To make a payment, please email the Licensing team or telephone 020 8760 5466.
+To make a payment, email the Licensing Team or call 020 8760 5466.

-If your application is refused, you will not be refunded the “application fee” as this fee is payable as a result of the assessment of your application, including suitability of license holder, premises and any associated inspections/checks but the grant fee will not be due by you.
+If your application is refused, you will not be refunded the application fee, as this fee is to cover the assessment of your application, including suitability of licence holder, premises and any associated inspections or checks.
+If your application is refused, you will not have to pay the grant fee.

 Application evaluation process